ckemere/CloudShuffles/README.md

 # Python jupyter workbooks exploring doing neuroscience shuffle analyses in the cloud

 # Notes on deploying a jupyter container to Google cloud.
 I created a jupyter Docker container with pre-installed [nelpy](https://github.com/nelpy/nelpy) and a different default password by forking the [docker-stacks](https://github.com/jupyter/docker-stacks) repostiory.
-My fork is not yet pushed but should be soon.
+My fork is now pushed to github [ckemere/docker-stacks](https://github.com/ckemere/docker-stacks).

 ## Option 1 - Start up a virtual machine with Docker and then manually start container